 It’s just as important to know what’s not covered.
 There are several areas and conditions that builders often explicitly exclude from their warranties.
 Common exclusions are:

-- Damage caused by neglect: Homeowners need to be vigilant about performing adequate maintenance, even on new construction.
+- Damage caused by neglect: Homeowners must be vigilant about performing adequate maintenance, even on new construction.
 Things like clearing gutters, eradicating pests, maintaining ventilation, and trimming foundation plants are crucial to keeping your home in good shape.
 Some builders may provide a list of what’s expected on your end.

-- Damage caused by outside forces: This type of damage could be caused by animals, people, or events considered to be “acts of God,” like wind damage or flooding.
+- Damage caused by outside forces: This type of damage could be caused by animals, people, or events considered “acts of God,” like wind damage or flooding.
 This also includes damage caused by contractors you hire to work on your home after construction is completed.

 - Some deterioration of building materials: General wear and tear that falls within normal levels won’t be covered.
-This could include shrinkage or other changes that fall within industry standards or normal settling and soil movement.
+This could include shrinkage or other changes within industry standards or normal settling and soil movement.